ajmeyghani/toaster/README.md

 - Open `http://localhost:8080/gh-pages/` to see the examples.
 If you don't have `http-server` installed, you can install it with `npm i -g http-server`.
 - Run `yarn css` to minify all the CSS files and output the `themes` folder.
 - In order to support CSS injection and separate CSS files, make sure to update `src/*.css` files first, and then update `src/*.css.js` equivalent files.
+- Run `yarn build` to build both the css and js.

 ## Maintainer

 - To update `gh-pages` run `yarn gh`.
-- Run `npm run prep && npm version patch|minor|major && npm publish --access=public` to publish the latest version.
+- Run `yarn build && yarn prep && npm version patch|minor|major && npm publish --access=public` to publish the latest version.

 ## TODO